Far West LHD COVID-19 Update - 4 More Cases

 The four new cases are in Dareton and are all household contacts.
 All active cases are in isolation and are being contacted regularly by NSW Health staff for health and welfare checks.
 Follow up investigations and contact tracing are continuing.

-Three more cases recovered yesterday (all in Broken Hill).
-The District's total number of recovered cases is 272 (one from Balranald, 118 from Broken Hill, one from Menindee and 152 from Wilcannia).
+The District's total number of recovered cases is 248 (one from Balranald, 97 from Broken Hill and 150 from Wilcannia).

-The total number of active cases is 28 (three in Broken Hill, and 25 in Dareton).
+The total number of active cases is 43 (24 in Broken Hill, two in Wilcannia, one in Menindee, and 16 in Dareton).

 Dareton residents are urged to limit their movements in the community at this time and widespread COVID-19 testing is critical.
 Anyone currently experiencing, or who has recently experienced even mild cold-like symptoms is asked to come forward immediately for testing.
 It's important that you isolate after your test until you get a result if you have symptoms.